It is clear that well-formulated vegan plant-based diets can be a healthy choice of diet.

 Is Vitamin D Essential?

 Vitamin D is an essential vitamin that we need to consume in sufficient quantities.

 On this note, low blood levels of vitamin D may increase the risk of depression, bone loss, and a wide variety of chronic diseases (12).

 Can Vegan Diets Provide Vitamin D3?

-However, for vegans who live in cold and dark places or those who get little sunshine, it may be worth testing vitamin D levels and considering a supplement.
+However, for vegans who live in cold and dark places, or those who get exposure to sunlight, it may be worth testing vitamin D levels and considering a supplement.

 Among its various roles, creatine provides energy for muscular contraction.
 It is a compound that we can only find in animal foods such as red meat, poultry, and fish (17).

 However, the human body can synthesize and produce its own creatine through the amino acids glycine, arginine, and methionine.
 As a result, we do not need to obtain it from dietary sources (17).

 That said, research shows that dietary creatine intake offers some unique benefits.
 For instance, a higher dietary intake of creatine can improve sports performance (19).